ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 SSH-MITM proxy server is able to request the agent from the client and use it for remote authentication.
-By using this feature, a SSH-MITM proxy server is able to do a full man in the middle attack.
+By using this feature, a SSH-MITM proxy server is able to do a full man-in-the-middle attack.

-Since OpenSSH 8.4 the commands scp and sftp are supporting agent forwarding.
+Since OpenSSH 8.4 the commands scp and sftp support agent forwarding.
-Older releases or other implementations, does not support agent forwarding for file transfers.
+Older releases or other implementations do not support agent forwarding for file transfers.

-Using agent forwarding, SSH-MITM proxy server must be started with ``--request-agent``.
+To use agent forwarding, SSH-MITM proxy server must be started with ``--request-agent``.

 .. code-block:: none
     :linenos: